Website icon Xpert.Digital

 • Error analysis

-• Industry-specific tests for automotive, aerospace as well as the defense industry
+• Industry-specific tests for the automotive, aerospace, and defense industries

-Automation in clean rooms requires specialized solutions that meet the highest cleanliness standards.
-Modern systems such as the Smart Semicon Fabrication systems offer high-precision automation for the entire wafer production of polishing processes to packaging.
+Automation in cleanrooms requires specialized solutions that meet the highest cleanliness standards.
+Modern systems like the Smart Semicon Fabrication systems offer high-precision automation for the entire wafer production process, from polishing to packaging.

 • Fast cycle times for maximum efficiency